 Kristi Kongi

-Kristi Kongi (born 1985) is a painter and installation artist whose work focuses on colour, light, and space.
-Her bright coloured paintings often take the form of impressive installations made for specific settings creating effect that Estonian art critic Elnara Taidre described as “painting within a painting” or meta-painting.
+Kristi Kongi is a painter and installation artist whose works are based on her observations, emotions and memories placed in specific or imagined places.
+She uses colour, light and space as her main world-building tools and installations as extensions of her paintings, often creating a “painting inside painting” effect.
 Besides painting on canvas, walls, floors and ceilings, she also uses various coloured materials such as fabric, plywood and acrylic plastic to create her installations.
-Her works are based on specific or imagined places, and her observations, emotions and memories.
-Kristi Kongi is using thorough research and experiments in painting where she trials various colours, light and shade.
-Artist refers to these experiments as “Exercises with the moon”.
-Her work is both poetic – this is also expressed in the titles – as well as systematic and analytical.
+Kongi makes use of in-depth research and experiments in painting, where she trials various colours, light and shade.
+Her work is at once poetic – as is also expressed in the titles – and systematic and analytical.

 Exhibitions at Kogo